 Unusual Options Activity Insight: Freeport-McMoRan

-Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $34.3.
+On Tuesday, shares of Freeport-McMoRan (NYSE:FCX) saw unusual options activity.
+After the option alert, the stock price moved down to $35.97.

 - Sentiment: BEARISH